pmary/pmary.github.io/README.md

 [Disqus](https://disqus.com/) comments are loaded on posts with `comments: true` in front matter.
 Comments are disabled when running on localhost.

-## Deployment

-The site is hosted on **GitHub Pages**.
-Pushing to the main branch triggers an automatic build and deploy.
-The custom domain `pierremary.com` is configured via the `CNAME` file.

 ## Conventions

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)